denten-books/plain-text/main.md

 for the operator to remain idle.
 Later systems increased the pace to a rhythm beyond natural human abilities of comprehension, to a point where human operators could no longer decipher the signal without machine assistance.
-In the language of wiremen, the bugs were "runing away with" the whole "game [@brackbill_telegraphers_1929, 288]."
+In the language of wiremen, the bugs were "running away with" the whole "game [@brackbill_telegraphers_1929, 288]."

-I am tempted to believe, like others have before me, that I am on my way to enacting something like machine phenomenology, or system phenomenology in a system which encomposses people, texts, techniques, and technologies.
-In such cases, astute readers often reach for Jakob von Uexküll's *A Foray into Worlds of Animals and Humans*, to borrow from
+I am tempted to believe, like others have before me, that I am on my way to enacting something like "machine phenomenology," or "system phenomenology" in a system which encompasses people, texts, techniques, and technologies.
+In such cases, astute readers often reach for Jakob von Uexküll's *A Foray into Worlds of Animals and Humans*, to borrow from his notion of perceptual worlds (*umwelten*).
+In his forays, Uexküll imagines a multitude of alien ways of seeing the world, from that of a sea urchin to those of a pea weevil and the ichneumon wasp.
+For Uexküll, the task of the biologist is not to encounter such living things as unfamiliar machines in the human world, but, rather, to occupy the alien life form as another subject.
+The tick is not a machine, but an "operator [@uexkull_foray_2010, 44-53]."
+Consequent to this point of view is Uexküll's insistence on the subjectivity of perceptual experience.
+The tick carries with it its own sense of time and space, which the biologist recovers through the description of its perceptual apparatus (What can this organism perceive?) and therefore by reconstructing its projected world view (What does a stimulus mean for this organism?).
+In this way, the subject establishes what Uexküll calls a "circuit of meaning."
+The canopy of an oak tree, for example, acts in unison with material properties of rain to capture and distribute liquid down to the roots of the tree.
+Capturing and distributing liquid to the roots constitutes, in that sense, the "meaning" of the oak-rain circuit.
+It is a peculiar notion of "meaning" to be sure, but for Uexküll it is enough to maintain that meaning arises out of the subject's interaction with the environment.
+The subject and object are brought into what Uexküll calls
+harmony:

+> If the flower were not bee-like
+> If the bee were not flower-like
+> The harmony would never succeed [@uexkull_foray_2010, 198).

+Similarly, the pea and the pea weevil achieve harmony through "meaning transfer" between the pea and the weevil larvae, which allows the weevil to prepare an escape hatch through vegetative matter in advance of its pupation.

+"the subject controls the time of its environment."
+Uexküll "bringing the pea and the pea weevil into harmony [@uexkull_foray_2010, 161]."
+"Circuits of meaning"

+The literature of post-humanism privileges

 "Perceptual worlds" or *umwelt* [@agamben_open_2003, 39-49; @hayles_print_2004,
 16-17]
-Uxcull.

-Estrangment and what Agamben calls disorientation of the reader "obliged to look at the most familiar places with non-human eyes [@agamben_open_2003, 45]."
+Estrangement and what Agamben calls disorientation of the reader "obliged to look at the most familiar places with non-human eyes [@agamben_open_2003, 45]."

 It is a mistake to conflate digital and discrete.
 It is also a mistake to